Maryland Biological Stream Survey

 • Maryland DNR monitoring has demonstrated that the iconic brook trout live in fewer streams than they did 30 years ago.
 Specifically, surveys by the Fisheries Service and MBSS have documented the loss of brook trout from several central Maryland streams since that time.
 These losses were coincident with urban development in every case, with pavement covering less than 5% of the drainage area of a stream typically sufficient to eradicate brook trout.

 • The American eel has a unique, catadromous life history that spawns in the tropical Atlantic Ocean and grows to maturity in estuarine and freshwater habitats.
 Juvenile eels (or elvers) must migrate upstream.
 The construction of more than 1,000 man-made barriers to migratory fish in Maryland have reduced access of American eel and other fish to their historical habitats.
 It is likely that the American eel was abundant in virtually all the estuaries, rivers, streams, and lakes of Maryland and other coastal states prior to the colonization of North America.
-Today, MBSS data from Round 3 shows the obvious absence of individuals in areas below dams.
+Today, MBSS data from Round 3 shows the obvious absence of individuals in areas above dams.
 American eels were found at only a few sites sampled above the Fall Line.

 Click Image to Enlarge